Login to Complete _an Application_ or to Access Judging Panel

 PRESENTATION PDF (6MB, 3 pages max)

 Select three images that best represent your project.
-Selected images of all entries will be displayed during the cocktail reception at the Gala, and images of award-winning entries will be displayed during the Awards Ceremony.
+Selected images of all entries will be displayed during the cocktail reception at the Celebration, and images of award-winning entries will be displayed during the Awards Ceremony.

 Prepare Presentation PDF in the following format: